PledgeNoHate.tech

 How can my business participate?

 PledgeNoHate.tech is centered on the individual businesses that take the pledge, and the elements of their customer engagement that they can directly control.
-As more businesses commit to the Pledge, evangelize their participation, and educate their customers, the aggregate community created through these businesses is what propels PledgeNoHate.tech as an interconnected movement.
+As more businesses commit to the Pledge, evangelize their participation, and educate their customers, the community created through these businesses is what propels PledgeNoHate.tech as a movement.
 Over time, through a community of practice formed from the businesses engaged with the Pledge, a burgeoning advisory board to PledgeNoHate.tech, and additional content for those businesses that dive deeper into additional areas such as external relationships and partnerships, discrimination, individuals from the SPLC Extremist Files, and supply chains, we hope to create a means to additionally identify these actions as part of the greater PledgeNoHate.tech movement.
 However, the core Pledge is the starting point.

 What does PledgeNoHate.tech cost?